 There's so much more to being a student than simply studying.
 University is about growing as a person as well as building your knowledge, and Kingston offers a huge range of events, activities, places to visit and things to do.
 No matter what your hobbies and interests are there will be something to suit you, and plenty of opportunities to try something new.

 - : The Union of Kingston Students offers more than 100 active societies who organise and run weekly activities related to culture, faith, academia, arts, activities, liberation and campaigns.
-More than 3,000 students join at least one society during their time at Kingston.
+Approximately 5,000 students join at least one society during their time at Kingston.
 From Anime to Cake, Entrepreneur to Pharmacy, Street Theatre to Wine, there's bound to be something that you'll want to get involved with!